ZEN floor lamp

 The lamp is located within the end of the metal tube and illuminates the metal plate reflecting light in to the room.
-The direction of the light can be changed by rotating the metal plate.
+The direction of the light and luminance into the room can be changed by rotating the metal plate.

 The configuration and materials were chosen for their emotional appeal.
-In later years I was able to decode the forms and materials for their symbolic values.
+Years after producing the piece I was able to decode the forms and materials on a symbolic level.

 Exhibitions: Zen Floor lamp

 The 3rd Eye Centre, Glasgow: 22nd October to 2nd November 1986

 Stuttgart Gallery, Germany: New Design, ZEN floor lamp 1986

 ZEN floor lamp was stolen from my flat in Glasgow.
 Nothing else was touched only the light was taken.
 The incident was reported on the BBC TV, Crime Watch, programme.